Woeful coverage of academic achievements

 Media cover every city match-up of athletics throughout the year and devote staff members to solely cover the entire week of the Sweet Sixteen.
 Once a year our children come together in a showcase of intellectual ability that would more than astonish the average person.
 These kids get a second-rate article pieced together by someone looking at the results page.

 We should be celebrating the academic successes of all of our students in Fayette County and around the state.
 Even though these kids may not be able to dunk a ball or hit a home run, they deserve the same accolades and attention as those who can.

-Climate change real Thanks for professor Rick Clewett's excellent article March 7 on climate change and the dangers it poses to Kentucky.
+Thanks for professor Rick Clewett's excellent article March 7 on climate change and the dangers it poses to Kentucky.
 However, he omits serious problems and leaves readers clueless about how to fight climate change.
 Readers hate feeling powerless.

 Regarding omitted problems, food prices will rise with droughts.
 Refugees from drought and flooded coastal cities will inundate Kentucky and other safe regions causing societal and economic stresses (coastal cities expect 15- to 20-foot sea level rise by 2100 per NASA scientist James Hansen).
 If coastal cities become uninhabitable, the nation's financial capital, political capital and military center must relocate.
 The costs and disruptions for Kentuckians will be significant.

 What can readers do to fight climate change?
 They must call their senators demanding they support the Climate Protection Act of 2013.
 This act will charge producers of fossil fuels a pollution fee based on the carbon content of their products, thus reducing emissions.
 The revenue will be distributed to American households as a "green dividend."